AbrahamDrinkin14/voice-satellite-card-integration/README.md

 ## Wall Tablet?
 Meet Kiosk Satellite

-On an Android tablet, the best way to run Voice Satellite is [Kiosk Satellite](https://github.com/jxlarrea/kiosk-satellite) - the free official companion kiosk app, built specifically for Home Assistant.
+On an Android tablet the best way to run Voice Satellite is [Kiosk Satellite](https://kiosksatellite.com), the free official companion kiosk app, built specifically for Home Assistant.
 Voice Satellite detects it is running inside Kiosk Satellite and hands wake word detection over to the app's native engine automatically.
 You keep configuring everything in Voice Satellite as usual; the app's setup wizard even assigns the satellite entity for you.

 Native detection removes the limits a browser puts on a wall tablet: